testing-cabal/mock/README.rst

 onwards.

 This package contains a rolling backport of the standard library mock code compatible with Python 2.7 and up, and 3.2 and up.
+(Python 2.6 is not officially supported but you may be able to work by pinning `mock==1.0.1` in you requirements.)

 Please see the standard library documentation for more details.